 This upmarket town is the place to go for the most glamorous of hotels and fine-dining experiences.
-This isn’t to mention high fashion boutiques like Louis Vuitton and Hermès and over 50 states of the art galleries.
-The restaurants in Knokke-Heist are fantastic – fresh fish is on all the menus here.
+This isn’t to mention high fashion boutiques like Louis Vuitton and Hermès and over 50 art galleries.
+The restaurants in Knokke-Heist are great too – fresh fish is on all the menus here.

 The beach is long and stunning – stretching for 11 km / 7 miles, and split into five sections – Heist, Duinbergen, Albertstrand, Knokke, and the Zoute.
 Pastel-colored beach huts and striped blue and white beach seats paint a very charming scene.
 Sports and games are big here, from windsurfing, sailing, and yachting to beach volleyball.

 This region is also where you’ll find one of Belgium’s best nature parks – Het Zwin Nature Reserve.
 Zwin is a totally unique salt marsh area near the beach, where a specific combination of natural factors creates the perfect habitat for many rare birds and plants.

 There are some great walking trails around the reserve that offer amazing insights into a totally different world.
 Being by the coast, it's a very different area to go hiking in Belgium than more